Harshkhestika/vrtechsolutions/README.md

 ## Project Overview

 A modern, responsive, and user-friendly website for VR Tech Solution - a leading wholesale distributor of professional-grade industrial tools and equipment.
-The website features automatic sliding product carousels, advanced animations, and enhanced user experience elements
+The website features automatic sliding product carousels, advanced animations, and enhanced user experience elements.

 ## 🚀 Key Features Implemented